quantopian/libpy/docs/source/tutorial.rst

 Shock and Awe [#f1]_
 ====================

 A *concise* overview of ``libpy``.
+For an introduction to extending Python with C or C++ please see `the Python documentation <https://docs.python.org/3/extending/extending.html>`_ or `Joe Jevnik's C Extension Tutorial <https://llllllllll.github.io/c-extension-tutorial/>`_.

 Simple Scalar Functions
 =======================

 We start by building simple scalar functions in C++ which we can call from Python.
-For an introduction to extending Python with C or C++ please see `the Python documentation <https://docs.python.org/3/extending/extending.html>`_.

-**TODO**: some sort of skeleton reference or something.
-Embed some code here.

 .. ipython:: python